danhigham/log_squirrel/README.md

 3. Tailor the config to suit your requirements

-4. Deploy the application, using the handy script
+4. Bundle install and deploy the application, using the handy script

   ``bundle install && ./deploy.rb``